zilishen/documentation/content/nginx/deployment-guides/microsoft-azure/high-availability-standard-load-balancer.md

 ---
+description: Create a highly available active-active deployment of NGINX Plus on Microsoft Azure in combination with the Azure Standard Load Balancer.
+docs: DOCS-457
+doctypes:
+- task
 title: Active-Active HA for NGINX Plus on Microsoft Azure Using the Azure Standard Load Balancer
-description: Create a highly available active-active deployment of NGINX Plus on Microsoft Azure in combination with the Azure Standard Load Balancer.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-457"
 ---